Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-17-battles.md

 **Hugh Johnson**

 "No. No, nothing like that.
-It's...hard to say.
-It wasn't like a dream, or like being trapped it was...it wasn't *like* anything.
-I was just...dead for a while.
+It's... hard to say.
+It wasn't like a dream, or like being trapped it was... it wasn't *like* anything.
+I was just... dead for a while.
 And somebody else was using my body.
 And when he was done with it, he brought me back.
 But not the same.
 And there was still a part of me alive, kinda..."

 Hugh trailed off, then shrugged helplessly.
 It was a very strange feeling to be treated as if he was a stranger by somebody he knew so well, but of course Carl had spent months getting to know his passenger, rather than Hugh himself.

 "You aren't making much sense."
 Carl told him.

 "I know, I know.
-Umm...I think..."
+Umm...
+I think..."
 Hugh paused to think.
 That alone was a luxury he hadn't enjoyed for so very long, but he'd never been a man of many or eloquent words.
 He just didn't know *how* to go about describing experience without involvement, existence without awareness.
 The words to hint at what had been his life for the last several years just weren't in his vocabulary.

 He hit on an idea.
 "The drone needs to act like a person." he explained.
 "But *meat* doesn't know how to.
 That part's all up to, like, *you.* The bit of you that's yourself, y'know?
 But that bit can't be in charge because if it was, y'know, I'd have run into a hospital and begged them, '*get these damn things out of my head!'"*